Laundry Care In 9 Easy Steps

-It may seem like a secret code at first glance, but fabric care labels are actually easy to interpret.
+It may seem like a secret code at first glance, but fabric care labels are actually laundry instructions that are easy to interpret.
 These laundry symbols let you know before washing which cycle to use, how to dry, and even how high the heat setting on an iron you can use.
-Once you get to know a few of these universal washing symbols, your laundry routine will become second nature.
+Once you get to know a few of these universal washing symbols your laundry routine will become second nature.
 Some of the most common laundry symbols will show you:

 When to use or avoid bleach